cunybpl/nycet_pnp/src/content/guides/plants/water-cooled-chilled-water-plant.md

 ### Condenser Water Loop

-A condenser water loop consists of an open loop distribution system that circulates condenser water from a chiller condenser to a cooling tower where the condenser water is cooled and returned to the chiller condenser.
+A condenser water loop consists of an open loop distribution system that circulates condenser water from a chiller condenser to a cooling tower, where the condenser water is cooled and returned to the chiller condenser.
+Components of a condenser water loop are shown in Figure 4.
 <a class="continue" href="/documents/systems/condenser-water-loop"><span>Learn More</span><i class="fa fa-arrow-right"></i></a>

 <a href="/images/plants/water-cooled-chilled-water-plant/2024_0408_WCCW plant_figure 4 updated.jpeg">